-'''

 interp12 = NONE;

-'''

 The interp12 flag expects the entry NONE, FILL, or REPLACE, indicating whether special processing should be performed for interpolated forecasts.
 The NONE option indicates no changes are made to the interpolated forecasts.
 The FILL and REPLACE (default) options determine when the 12-hour interpolated forecast (normally indicated with a "2" or "3" at the end of the ATCF ID) will be renamed with the 6-hour interpolated ATCF ID (normally indicated with the letter "I" at the end of the ATCF ID).
 The FILL option renames the 12-hour interpolated forecasts with the 6-hour interpolated forecast ATCF ID only when the 6-hour interpolated forecasts is missing (in the case of a 6-hour interpolated forecast which only occurs every 12-hours (e.g. EMXI, EGRI), the 6-hour interpolated forecasts will be "filled in" with the 12-hour interpolated forecasts in order to provide a record every 6-hours).
-The REPLACE option renames all 12-hour interpolated forecasts ATCF ID regardless of whether the 6-hour interpolated forecast will appear at the end of the TC-Pairs output file).
+The REPLACE option renames all 12-hour interpolated forecasts ATCF ID regardless of whether the 6-hour interpolated forecast exists.
+The original 12-hour ATCF ID will also be retained in the output file (all modified ATCF entries will appear at the end of the TC-Pairs output file).
 This functionality expects both the 12-hour and 6-hour early (interpolated) ATCF IDs to be listed in the model field.

 '''

 consensus = [

 {

+name

-name = "CON1";
+= "CON1";

-members = [ "MOD1", "MOD2", "MOD3" ];
+= [ "MOD1", "MOD2", "MOD3" ];

+members

+= [

+required

-required = [ true, false, false ];
+true, false, false ];

-min_req = 2;
+= 2;

+min_req

+diag_required = [

+false, false, false ];

+min_diag_req = 0;

 write_members = TRUE;

 }

 ];

 '''